According to a research published at concerthallls.com, his lowest note is a F2 (“There was a time”), his highest a Bb6 (“Ain’t it fun”).

 Best Exercises To Increase Vocal Range

-First of all, we have to be aware that every voice has its natural limits due to the size and thickness of someone’s vocal chords.
-A tenor will never be able to reach low notes as a bass and a bass will most likely never experience singing a high C.
+First of all, we have to be aware that every voice has its natural limits due to the size and thickness of the vocal cords.

-Like already laid out in my article 4 Ways to improve your singing voice, there are certain elements you should always work on these
+Like already outlined in 4 Ways to improve your singing voice, there are some areas you should ALWAYS work on.

-2. The right voice placement.
-This the point, where all of your sound production should start and the anchor of your whole singing.
+It’s basically the anchor of your whole singing.
 You should always produce your sound in your nose (nasal sound).
 That’s totally different from singing from your throat.
 It will give you so much more freedom and will expand your lower register to 2-3 additional notes.
-It’s the place some refer to as “singing in the mask”.
+It’s also the place some refer to as “singing in the mask”.
 The easiest way to find it is to imitate a robot.
 Right there, where this buzzing sound appears is where you should base your singing on.

 4. Relax: The more relaxed you can keep when singing, the more easily super low and high notes will appear (note: you can’t make them!).